longcoding/moon-api-gateway/README.md

 - ip-acl-enable: Enable the ip whitelisting feature.
 It operates on APP basis.
 - cluster/enable: If you enable a server cluster, the daemon thread continues to fetch services, apps, and apis information.
 - cluster/sync-interval: This option allows you to set the interval for the cluster synchronization operation.
+- cluster/repository-type: (redis, rdb) There are two storage options for syncing services, apps, and API information.
 - proxy-timeout: This option allows you to set the timeout for the Rotating service.
+- api-ratelimit/enable: If you enable the api-ratelimit feature, moon-api-gateway will count and block api requests. (api ratelimit, service capacity)
-- **jedis-client**: Redis is an essential infrastructure for moon-api-gateway.
+- **jedis-client**: If you enable the api-ratelimit feature, Redis is an essential infrastructure for moon-api-gateway.
 - jedis-client/host: Host information for Redis.
 - jedis-client/port: Port information for Redis.